 Students should write and submit thesis proposals.
-A thesis proposal must be written in English and consist of the following parts:
+A thesis proposal must be written in English and consist of the following parts:1

-- A description of the problem to be addressed in the thesis. - A brief description of how the problem will be addressed. - For every involved student: the master's programme(s) from which she or he wants to get a final degree.
-(The coordinators of the given programmes must approve the proposal.) - An explanation of how the problem is related to the given master's programme(s). - A brief explanation of how the intended learning outcomes listed in the course plan will be achieved. - Possibly a suggested internal supervisor. - A starting date for the thesis work.
+- A description of the problem to be addressed in the thesis. - An explanation of why solving the problem is useful, backed up by a literature review. - A brief description of how the problem will be addressed. - For every involved student: the master's programme(s) from which she or he wants to get a final degree.
+(The coordinators of the given programmes must approve the proposal.) - An explanation of how knowledge from the given master's programme(s) and the courses the students have taken will be used in the project. - A brief explanation of how the intended learning outcomes listed in the course plan will be achieved. - Possibly a suggested internal supervisor. - A starting date for the thesis work.